yojoshb/ocp/README.md

-# ocp
-Various OCP configs and notes
+Various OCP configs and notes, to be organzied and documented later